 "I think it takes a couple days to really register that you have cancer.
-And for me, it was not only life threatening, even if I survived, life altering," Tom said.
+And for me, it was not only life threatening, even if I survived, but life altering," Tom said.
 "I thought, in today's day and age, there's got to be something else."

-Tom said, “I just decided that I was going to put my faith in him and go from there.
-So that's what I did."
+"I decided I was going to put my faith in Northwestern Medicine and go from there," Tom said.
+"So that's what I did."

 Proton therapy is an innovative radiation treatment that uses protons to precisely target cancers and tumors, delivering more treatment to the target area and less to the surrounding healthy tissues.
-The benefits are particularly profound for cancers like Tom's, which are located near other vital organs.
+The benefits are particularly profound for cancers like Tom's that are located near other vital organs.